fcastro25/freelancer_portfolio/README.md

 ### PROJECT 01 - POKEMON GO WEB SCRAPING USING PYTHON

-This project consists of a python script that is capable of scrape data from a list of links.
+This project consists of a Python script capable of scraping data from a list of links.

-The website choose to be scraped was the following -> [Pokemon go wiki - fandom](https://pokemongo.fandom.com/wiki/)
+The chosen website to be scraped was the following -> [Pokemon go wiki - fandom](https://pokemongo.fandom.com/wiki/)

-Firstly a function called "link_scraper" scans the website and returns the list of links relative to each pokemon.
-This list is used as input parameter by the function called "info_scraper" where all available information about each pokemon is scraped.
-So, the scraping part of the script is a two step process and a json file is saved as a result by the function "save_json".
+Firstly, a function called "link_scraper" scans the website and returns the list of links relative to each Pokémon.
+This list is used as an input parameter by the function called "info_scraper," where all available information about each Pokémon is scraped.
+Therefore, the scraping part of the script is a two-step process, and a JSON file is saved as a result by the function "save_json."

 <details>
   <summary> <b> Project prints... </b> <i>(click to expand!)</i> </summary>